dvalle22/Mel-Danilo-Cody/docs/tips.md

 ```

 ## Troubleshooting
-With MySQL Workbench, you can often troubleshoot your own errors, by highlighting over red_underlined text as can be seen in the example below.
+With MySQL Workbench, you can often troubleshoot your own errors, by highlighting over red and underlined text as can be seen in the example below.

 ```sql
 SELECT *